UTEP vs. Old Dominion NCAA Football Odds, Plays and Insights | October 2, 2021

 Old Dominion Stats and Trends

-- This season, the Monarchs have just one ATS win in three games as an underdog of 4 points or more.
+- This year, the Monarchs have just one ATS win in three games as an underdog of 5.5 points or more.

-- Old Dominion's games this season have hit the over on two of four set point totals (50%).
+- Old Dominion's games this year have gone over the total in two out of four opportunities (50%).

-- When Old Dominion records more than 24.5 points, it is 2-0 against the spread and 1-1 overall.
+- When Old Dominion puts up more than 24.5 points, it is 2-0 against the spread and 1-1 overall.

-- Old Dominion is 2-0 against the spread and 1-1 overall when the team picks up more than 318.0 yards.
+- In games that Old Dominion churns out over 318.0 yards, the team is 2-0 against the spread and 1-1 overall.

-- This year the Monarchs have turned the ball over six times, while the Miners have forced 6 turnovers.
+- The Monarchs have six giveaways this season, while the Miners have six takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.